gulyaasferenc/rxjs-indexeddb/README.md

 # rxjs-indexeddb

-Currently a very small package wich helps you handle indexed db using `rxjs library`
+Currently a very small package wich helps you handle indexed db using `rxjs observables`

 ## Usage
 > You can clone the repository and import the methods